Towns

 Tucker County

-Gateway to the Blackwater Canyon
+Gateway to Blackwater Canyon

 Thomas combines a thriving arts district with trail, waterfall, and canyon access as the northern gateway to the Monongahela National Forest.